The Cult of Christmas Beers

 “A lot of people play hooky from work on a Thursday,” laughs Mark Hunger, brewmaster at Great Lakes Brewing Company.
 “People are lining up by 7 o’clock in the morning to be the first ones through the door.”

-It’s those kinds of little (or big) indulgences that we can only get away with around the holidays.
+We can only get away with those kinds of little (or big) indulgences around the holidays.
 Because let’s be honest, Christmas is really a time to make excuses for being a little bit naughty.

 The Magical Powers of Nostalgic Holiday Flavors